Psychology and Health

 Explore how brain lesions and neurological diseases affect cognition and behaviour.
 You'll study the major neurological deficits and syndromes found with central nervous system malfunctions.

 Positive Psychology: The Science of Happiness and Wellbeing

 On this module, you'll consider the core concepts of the positive psychology movement and how this applies to different groups of people.

 Gain a deeper understanding of neuroscience techniques.
 You'll study the theory, and then learn through first-hand practical experience of application and data analysis methods.

 This module introduces the study of ‘the drug problem’, in Western society.
 You'll explore the sociological and psychological perspectives used to explain drug-using behaviour.

 Sex Work, Policy and Crime

-Consider the cultural, social and political issues regarding involvement in the commercial sex industry.
-Though lectures and seminars, you will be introduced to new ways of considering why people buy and sell sexual services in the UK and internationally.
+Discover the cultural, social and political issues surrounding the commercial sex industry.
+Through lectures and seminars, you'll consider why people buy and sell sexual services.

 Restorative Justice and Peacemaking Criminology